 The remuneration policy has been tailored to increase the direct positive relationship between shareholders' investment objectives and KMP's performance.
 The Group believes this policy will be effective in increasing shareholder wealth.
+There is no direct link between remuneration paid to Non-Executive Directors and corporate performance.

-From time to time, the Board may issue, at its discretion, cash bonuses, performance rights or incentive options to KMP which are intended to reward the KMP or align the interests of the KMP with those of Shareholders.
+From time to time, the Board may issue, at its discretion, issue performance rights or incentive options to KMP which are intended to align the interests of the KMP with those of Shareholders.